xuyx0523/kickstart-angular-1/paks/esp-angular-best/README.md

 ### To install:

-    pak install esp-best
+    pak install esp-angular-best

 ### Description

-The esp-best pak wraps a set of best-practice paks into one convenient installable pak.
+The esp-angular-best pak wraps a set of best-practice paks into one convenient installable pak.
 It provides a skeleton for an Angular/Bootstrap/ESP application.

 ### Configuration